ievavold/design-system/content/colors.md

 ## Utility Colors

-Utility colors is designed to provide creative flexibility while complementing the identity colors.
-They should be used sparingly and never draw the eye to more than one piece of information at a time.
+Utility colors provide creative flexibility while complementing the identity colors.
+Utility colors should be used sparingly and should never draw the eye to more than one piece of information at a time.

 {{< /typeset >}}